ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_with_semantic_segmentation.md

 </figure>

 To better see what the plugin is doing, you can enable the segmentation tile map visualization in *rviz*.
 This will show a pointcloud of the segmentation observations for each tile, colored by their confidence.
-Again, you can refer to the picture on the Layer’s [README](https://github.com/kiwicampus/semantic_segmentation_layer) for a visual explanation of how observations are accumulated on the costmap tiles and how that translates to the cost assigned to each tile.
+Again, you can refer to the picture on the Layer's [README](https://github.com/kiwicampus/semantic_segmentation_layer) for a visual explanation of how observations are accumulated on the costmap tiles and how that translates to the cost assigned to each tile.

 <figure markdown="span">
   ![](images/Navigation2_with_segmentation/tile_map.gif){ width="90%" }